MCP Tools¶

 show_image¶

-Display a registered image with optional on-demand transforms, or poll for generation status.
+Display a completed image with optional on-demand transforms.
 Accepts a full image:// resource URI with transforms encoded in the query string.

 | Property | Value |